Gamosa

-The Gamosa of Assam is an article of significance for the people of Assam, India.
-It is generally a white rectangular piece of cloth with primarily a red border on three sides and red woven motifs on the fourth (in addition to red, other colors are also used).
+A gamosa, or gamusa, (গামুছা) is a type of cloth originating in eastern Assam and related to the broader South Asian gamcha.
+It is generally white and rectangular with primarily a red border on three sides and red woven motifs on the fourth (in addition to red, other colors are also used).
 Although cotton yarn is the most common material for making/weaving gamosas, there are special occasion ones made from Pat silk.
+Traditionally, the Assamese gamosa was woven with floral motif at one end, while the opposite end consisted of plain red stripes known as pari.
+Gamosas bearing floral designs at both ends are a more recent development.

-A 1,455.3 meter long Gamusa displayed in Delhi created world record as it became the world's longest hand woven piece of cloth.
+A 1,455.3 meter long gamusa displayed in Delhi created world record as it became the world's longest hand woven piece of cloth.